mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/08_environment_window_general_information.md

 - Admin users can add or remove one or several environment owner users to or from an environment.
 An environment owner user can be added to several environments.
 - An environment owner user can be attached to an environment with tester permissions.
 For example, a user is attached to ENV1 as the environment owner and attached to ENV2 as a tester.
 - The environment owner can edit an environment except for adding or removing environment owner users.
 Only Admin users can add or remove environment owners.
-- The environment owner can create and execute TDM tasks on their environment without limitations, unlike test users who can define a task on the environment based on their permissions.
+- The environment owner can create and execute TDM tasks on their environment without limitations, unlike tester users who can define a task on an environment based on their permissions.

 Click for more information about [environment roles and permissions].